5 from 36 votes

 pumpkin cheese ball on a plate surrounded by crackers.

-If you're looking for a fun appetizer for a Halloween, Thanksgiving, or fall-themed party, I've got a super easy and super cute one for you today!
+If you're looking for a perfect appetizer for a Halloween, Thanksgiving, or fall-themed party, I've got a super easy and super cute one for you today!

 ingredients for pumpkin cheese ball.

-• shredded sharp cheddar cheese - You need standard shredded cheese or the cheese ball and finely shredded cheddar to use as an orange covering for the cheese ball after forming.
+• 3 cups shredded sharp cheddar cheese - You need 2 cups of standard shredded cheese and 1 cup of finely shredded cheddar to use as an orange covering for the cheese ball after forming.

-• dried minced onion - This can be found in the spice section of your grocery store.
+• 2 tablespoons dried minced onion - This can be found in the spice section of your grocery store.

 • 1 bell pepper stem - This will make the cute pumpkin stem on top of your cheese ball.
 Tip: Next time you chop a bell pepper, just save the stem in a plastic baggie and pop it in the freezer to use for this recipe.